 Air supply (make-up air) must be given careful consideration to assure proper performance of each dryer.
 An unrestricted source of air is necessary for each dryer.
-An airflow of 2,100 cfm (cubic feet per minute) must be supplied to each gas dryer and electric dryer with a 72 Kw oven, 1,700 cfm to each electric dryer with a 60 Kw oven, 2,420 cfm to each electric dryer with a 80 Kw oven, and 2,750 cfm for each steam dryer.
-As a general rule, an unrestricted air entrance from the outdoors (atmosphere) of a minimum of three (3) square feet is required for each gas dryer and 72 Kw electric dryer and a minimum of five (5) square feet for each steam dryer.
+An airflow of 2,150 cfm (cubic feet per minute) must be supplied to each gas dryer and electric dryer with a 72 Kw oven, 2,500 cfm to each electric dryer with a 80 Kw oven, and 2,750 cfm for each steam dryer.
+As a general rule, an unrestricted air entrance from the outdoors (atmosphere) of a minimum of three (3) square feet is required for each gas dryer and 72 Kw electric dryer and a minimum of five (5) square feet for each steam dryer and 80 Kw electric dryer.